 How are you different from all these other dialogue groups?

 The groundbreaking innovations of Essential Partners, founded in 1989, has been a foundational influence in the field of dialogue across differences, de-polarization, and belonging.

 More recently-formed groups—such as Braver Angels, Living Room Conversations, and Ben Franklin Circles, among many others—utilize aspects of our approach, and in many cases a member of EP’s leadership team served as a thought partner on the design of these programs, lending specific exercises and co-designing proprietary engagements.
 We are proud of the impact we have had and continue to have.

-What distinguishes Essential Partners is our commitment to lasting transformation at the community level.
+What distinguishes Essential Partners is our commitment to lasting transformation at the community or institutional level.

 While some groups aim to alleviate an immediate crisis or a specific type of conflict (political polarization, for instance), our vision is much broader.
 Our goal is to equip communities with a greater capacity to navigate all differences of values, beliefs, and identities—whenever and however they arise.
 We work with them now, helping them navigate immediate challenges, and then we continue to serve as a resource, coach, and thought-partner in perpetuity.